alexandreroman/tce-local/README.md

 ### Scale-to-zero with Knative

-Thanks to Knative, you can build scale-to-zero apps, while simplifying deployment: basicall you declare a Knative Service, and forget about everything else (`Deployment`, `Service`, `Ingress`)...!
+Thanks to Knative, you can build scale-to-zero apps, while simplifying deployment: just declare a Knative Service, and forget about everything else (`Deployment`, `Service`, `Ingress`)...!

 Run this command to deploy a simple Knative Service: